sindresorhus/memoize/readme.md

 	//=> 1

 	memoized().then(b => {
-		// the return value didn't increase as it's cached console.log(b);
+		// The return value didn't increase as it's cached console.log(b);
 		//=> 1
 	});